NorthernMechatronics/ArduinoCore-nm180100/doc/NM180100EVB_Developer_Guide.md

 3. Download the updated package

 ###### Package Generation
-To package the Arduino Core, use the followig command at the project root directory:
+To package the Arduino Core, use the following command at the project root directory:
 ```
 extras\release_package.bat <board_variant> <version> <hosting URL>
 ```